mzucker/mzucker.github.io/_posts/2016-09-01-eating-sat-flavored-crow.md

 present, so $$( \lnot x_{i,v} )$$ for all $$v \ne u$$.

-**Every endpoint cell has exactly one neighbor which matches its color.** This is the neigbor through which a flow originates or terminates.
+**Every endpoint cell has exactly one neighbor which matches its color.** This is the neighbor through which a flow originates or terminates.
 Let us assume endpoint cell $$i$$ has known color $$u$$ and neighbor cells $$j$$, $$k$$, $$l$$, and $$m$$.
 Since at least one neighbor of the cell has color $$u$$, we can write the clause